 - RELATED STORY: Mountain Man Gear

 Many climbers start out with second-hand gear, so it is important to examine gear and replace equipment when it shows signs of being worn.
 Each climber is different, and only through experience will you know what equipment works best for you.
-A retailer that specializes in climbing with get you the gear you need to safely progress from smaller rocks
+A retailer that specializes in climbing with get you the gear you need to safely progress from smaller rocks to major climbs.

 With less oxygen and constantly climbing upward, fatigue quickly sets in and can cause a climber to make a misstep that could be their last.
 To combat fatigue and keep your body fueled, you will need fluids and food.
 The general rule is 3 to 4 quarts of water a day, but that will depend on where you are climbing.
 In warm climes you may need more water, or less in colder ones.